 Cinema is a powerful way to raise awareness for important problems of our society or significant events that happen on a daily basis.
-Every year, 1 million adults reported making a suicide attempt, according to the U.S. Centers for Disease Control and Prevention.
+According to the U.S. Centers for Disease Control and Prevention, in 2019, more than 1 million adults attempted suicide.
 The emotional extremes that push someone to a dark corner have often been the subject of several films.
-And, raising awareness for teenage suicide, depression and mental illnesses is vital.
-Therefore, here is the list of eye-opening good movies about suicide on Netflix.
-You can also watch some of these really good suicide movies on Amazon Prime or Hulu.
+In addition, raising awareness around teenage suicide, depression, and mental illness is vital.
+Therefore, here is a list of eye-opening movies about suicide on Netflix.
+You can also watch some of these movies on Amazon Prime or Hulu.

 9. Audrie & Daisy (2016)

 ‘Audrie & Daisy’ is a documentary that looks into the effects of online bullying.
 It shows teenage girls in the U.S.A being bullied for being rape victims and the consequences of that in their daily lives.
 One of the real stories documented in this film is that of 15-year-old Audrie Pott, who was sexually assaulted at a party.
 After pictures from the incident were posted online, she died by suicide.
 ‘Audrie & Daisy’ is an honest and unbiased documentary that is a must-watch for parents and teenagers.